-We offer customized investment advisory and financial planning services to retail investors.
-We offer advice on a full suite of securities, including equities, fixed income, mutual funds, ETFs, and similar investments.
+We offer customized investment management services to retail investors.
+We offer advice on a full suite of securities, including equities, fixed income, mutual funds, ETFs, options, and similar investments.
 Our services are generally provided on a discretionary basis, which means that we have the power to buy and sell securities for your account without your prior consent.
 This authority is usually unlimited and remains in effect until you revoke it.
 We may provide non-discretionary investment advice, where we make investment recommendations to you and you decide whether to implement the recommendation.
-We do not give advice on any proprietary investment products.
+We do not give advice on any proprietary investment products or funds.

 We provide continuous and regular supervision of advisory client assets as part of our standard service to you.
-In addition, we will conduct ad hoc reviews if you change your objectives or risk tolerance, upon significant market and economic events, or if we change our investment strategy.
+In addition, we will conduct ad hoc reviews if you change your objectives or risk tolerance, upon significant market and economic events, or if we change our investment strategy as part of our standard service to you.

-ZFA requires a minimum account size of \$250,000, which can be waived at our discretion.
+We require a minimum account size of \$2,000,000, which can be waived.